obi-amd64/OpenDonita-Dockerized/README.md

 * **/robot**: commands for managing and controlling the robots
 * **anything else**: the file will be searched in the *html* folder

-Under the **robot** path you can use **/robot/list** to get a list of the currently available robots connected to the server.
-It returns a JSON with the following structure:
+Every time a call returns something, it will be a JSON file with this format:

     {
-        "error":0,
+        "error": error_value,
-        "value": ["robot_1", "robot_2"...]
+        "value": data_to_be_returned
     }

+**error** is a numerical value.
+The possible values are:

+0. No error
+1. Missing robot ID
+2. Invalid robot ID
+3. Robot is not connected to the server
+4. Robot still not identified in server
+5. Unknown command
+6. Missing parameter
+7. Invalid value (like "out of range", or similar)
+8. Key doesn't exist in persistent data

+If the error value is zero, then *data_to_be_returned* can be an array, a dictionary... something dependent on the command executed.
+But if the error is not zero, then *data_to_be_returned* will be an string.

+Under the **robot** path you can use **/robot/list** to get a list of the currently available robots connected to the server.
-The *value* field contains a list with zero or more strings.
+In the returned JSON, *data_to_be_returned* will be an array with zero or more strings.
 Each string is a robot identifier, which can be used in the other commands.

 To send an specific command to a robot, you use a path with the following format: